kecman/view/PLAN.md

 - [UI/UX] Camera position history/bookmarks with notes/annotations
 - Compiled at time in Window, after version?
 - [Cleanup] memory management for things returned by boost polygon module, should copy them on jai side and add a function to the bindings which free the mesh :Cleanup_Construction_Destruction:
-- Transparency with order as it is in the entity list
 - [Cleanup] Make the polygon/polyline types use slices, not dynamic arrays, put allocators in the top level
 - [Meta-programming] Autogenerate the console registering code to add commands to the console
 - [Meta-programming] Generate a list of used ImGui functions, to simplify transitioning to a newer version